 Your Network Administrator resume skills list should highlight all of your technical proficiencies in information systems management and certifications to validate your level of qualification.

-In our Network Administrator resume sample, you can see that the candidate Samuel positioned his hard skills in key sections: Objective, Strengths, Education and Certifications.
+In our Network Administrator resume sample, you can see that the candidate Samuel positioned his hard skills in key sections: Objective, Skills, Education and Certifications.
 Then he went into great detail describing his set of tasks and responsibilities from each employer in his work experience.

 Even when there were similarities in tasks, he made sure he differentiated them just enough to distinguish how his skills were applied from one industry to another.